ShadrachAroni/UniStay/README.md

 # UniStay

 ## Description:
-The Student Accommodation Hub is a web application designed to connect students with homeowners who offer accommodation.
+UniStay is a web application designed to connect students with homeowners who offer accommodation.
 Students can search for and book accommodation while homeowners can list properties and manage reservations.
 This project aims to simplify the process of finding and reserving student housing, providing a seamless and user-friendly experience for both students and property owners.

 ## Project Setup/Installation Instructions
 ## Dependencies: